Divorce Mediation Attorney in DuPage and Cook County, Illinois

 Kari Cornelison is a respected Illinois family law attorney who has dedicated her career to helping clients resolve their divorces with dignity and efficiency.
 From her Oak Brook office, she serves clients across DuPage and Cook County, including Hinsdale, Clarendon Hills, Wheaton, Naperville, and Downers Grove.

 Her practice is built on a simple philosophy: divorce does not have to be a war.
 By using mediation and other settlement-based approaches, she helps families save time, reduce legal costs, and preserve their emotional health.
-Kari’s clients appreciate her balance of empathy and professionalism, as well as her ability to explain complex legal concepts in clear, understandable language.
+Kari’s clients appreciate her balance of empathy and professionalism.
+They also appreciate her ability to explain complex legal concepts in clear, understandable language.

 With over two decades of experience in Illinois divorce and family law, Kari understands what it takes to reach lasting, enforceable agreements through mediation.
 She knows how local courts review mediated settlements and how to ensure that each agreement meets the legal standards required for approval.